JPBotelho/Knots/README.md

 ## Writeup

-Knots in maths are some weirdly defined topoly jargon.
 Wikipedia:

     In mathematics, a knot is an embedding of a topological circle S1 in 3-dimensional Euclidean space, R3 (also known as E3), considered up to continuous deformations (isotopies).